facebook/react-native-website/website/versioned_docs/version-0.15/textinput.md

 ### `defaultValue`

 Provides an initial value that will change when the user starts typing.
-Useful for simple use-cases where you don't want to deal with listening to events and updating the value prop to keep the controlled state in sync.
+Useful for use-cases where you don't want to deal with listening to events and updating the value prop to keep the controlled state in sync.

 | Type   | Required |
 | ------ | -------- |